 The Millers Falls premium planes used a numbering system that identified the plane by length in inches…8, 9, 10, 11, 14, 18, 22, 24. (ie: Millers Falls#9 is the Stanley equivalent of a #4, & Millers Falls #14 = a Stanley #5, etc.) In the late 1950’s they introduced a cheaper #90 (Stanley #4 equivalent) and #140 (Stanley #5).
 They also had an economy line that looked a little different and used a different numbering system.
 Other variations of the economy line followed in subsequent years…#900 and #814, and a teflon coated version were the #9790 and #9140 respectively, as well as a 8900 and 9814.
 Many used a decal on the lever cap instead of embossing in the metal.

 Millers Falls economy #900 (#4) & a higher quality #14 (#5 equivalent):

 Record tended to keep the same name and numbering systems on all their planes which makes it harder to identify the eras of cheaper planes, but they definitely had some #04s that were crudely finished and eliminated the frog adjustment screw, so keep your eyes peeled.

-A newer Record #04 from a “lesser” era…no frog adjustment, stamped steel lateral adjustment lever, stamped y-adjuster, more crudely finished (which is hard to see from the pic)....still a decent plane once sharpened and adjusted:
+Below is newer Record #04 from a “lesser” era…there’s no frog adjustment, it has a stamped steel lateral adjustment lever, stamped y-adjuster, more crudely finished (which is hard to see from the pic)....still a decent plane once sharpened and adjusted: